Victory Road (2009): Reception

-The Wrestling Observer newsletter ranked TNA Victory Road 2009 the worst major wrestling show of 2009.
+The Wrestling Observer Newsletter named Victory Road as the worst major wrestling show of 2009, while the match between Jenna Morasca and Sharmell was named the worst match of 2009 by the same publication and is widely regarded as being among the worst televised professional wrestling matches of all-time.
 Figure Four Weekly webmaster Bryan Alvarez said on the July 19, 2009 edition of "The Bryan and Vinny Show" that he could not rate any match above two and a half stars, and was critical of the finish to the Beer Money vs. Booker T and Scott Steiner match saying that referee Earl Hebner should not be able to get into a ring faster than James Storm.
 Alvarez saved his harshest criticism for the Jenna/Sharmell match; not only did he give it a minus five star rating and call it the worst women's match he had ever seen, he said he had been unable to remember the last time he had done so because it had been so long since he had seen a match that bad.

+The Morasca vs. Sharmell match is widely considered one of the worst matches in wrestling history.
+Dutch Mantell called it "the worst match [he] had ever seen."
+Dave Meltzer gave the match minus four stars out of five, and WhatCulture ranked it as the second worst TNA match ever.